Gbps/gbps/README.md

 Hey there, thanks for visiting.

-I do a lot of stuff both professionally and for hobby spanning the entire computing stack.
+I do a lot of stuff both professionally and hobby spanning the entire computing stack.

 Here's some of my interests: